 - Submit an Emergency Form to Tarion as soon as possible after completing the repair with a copy to your builder.
 Forms are available by calling Tarion.
 Include all receipts/invoices for work and materials.

-If the builder is responsible for the emergency item, they will handle any resulting damage within 30 days of the homeowner's notice to them and Tarion.
-If the builder fails to repair the resulting damage, Tarion will work with the homeowner directly to settle the matter.
+If your builder is responsible for the emergency item, they will handle any resulting damage within 30 days of your notice to them and Tarion.
+If your builder fails to repair the resulting damage, Tarion will work with you directly to settle the matter.

 Seasonal Warranty Items

 Seasonal warranty items involve service requests regarding the exterior of the home which cannot be repaired effectively within the timelines set out in the Homeowner Information Package due to regular seasonal conditions and/or severe sustained weather.

 The period from May 1 to November 15 is generally considered to have suitable weather conditions for making such repairs.
 In high-rise and low-rise condominium projects, these items are more likely to affect the common elements warranty and if so, would be handled by the condominium corporation’s Board of Directors.

 - Exterior stucco work/repairs (including repairs to exterior insulation finishing systems [EIFS]);